Night Markets are definitely one of the best things about Bangkok.

 If you want to take the same you need to get into the mall’s parking next to the market to get that shot.

-That being said, there’s way more to Ratchada night market than the view.
+That being said, there’s way more to the Ratchada night market than the view.

-Again, you've got a ton of small shops with everything from clothes to bags and sunglasses.
+Again, you've got a ton of small shops with everything from clothes to accessories, souvenirs, makeup, and more.

 Oh, and they have a long lane of bars built-in containers with sometimes DJs playing.

-So it's a great place to do some shopping or to just eat and drink.
+So it's a great place to do some shopping and/or to eat and grab drink.

 In lower Sukhumvit, between Nana and Asoke, easily accessible by BTS, is a new night market called Artbox.